nubificus/vaccel-tutorials/lab2/README.md

 using
 [lab1](https://github.com/nubificus/vaccel-tutorials/blob/main/lab1/README.md).

-We will call our plugin `helloworld` and we will use the existing `noop` plugin as a skeleton.

 We will use the `noop` plugin as a skeleton for our new plugin which we will call `helloworld`.
 For simplicity we copy the `noop` plugin directory structure to a new directory:

 ```
 cp -avf plugins/noop plugins/helloworld